Apply for a passport

 Deadlines

-Your passport will lose its validity before the registered expiry date if
+Your passport will expire before the stated expiration date if

-- the personal details entered no longer apply to you, or
+- the personal information entered no longer applies to you or

 - your photograph is no longer clearly suitable for identification purposes.
-This may be the case in particular for passports for infants or young children.
+This may be the case in particular for passports issued to infants or very young children.

 Delivery times